 For this week’s Humans of TapChief, we are in conversation with a young entrepreneur, Ashwin, who built his own software company, Codemonk, along with his former classmate Akshay, and Suhas.
 They help startups develop their technology stack and enterprises to build their next big product.

 Read on to learn more about their journey and how they went from college mates to co-founders.
-Ashwin shares with us the challenges that they faced along the way, how they managed to get clients, and their philosophy and dreams.
+Ashwin takes us through the challenges that they faced along the way, how they managed to get clients, and their philosophy and dreams.

 Codemonk was formed in 2018.
 They offer software solutions, particularly in three domains — AI, Blockchain, and Enterprise applications.
 Most of their clients belong to industries such as commerce, healthcare, mobility, energy, and education.